ZEISS-PiWeb/PiWeb-Import-Sdk/docs/plugin_fundamentals/4_import_format.md

         - AttributeTemplates erklären
 --->

+# {{ page.title }}
 This article describes the implementation of an import format plug-in.
 A general explanation of this type can be found in [Plug-in type]({% link docs/plugin_fundamentals/2_plugin_type.md %}).
 The focus in this arcticle is on the implementation of the grouping and parsing functionality.
 The required information for this plug-in type in the manifest.json file is described in [Manifest]({% link docs/plugin_fundamentals/3_manifest.md %}).
-The development of a simple example for an import format plug-in can be found in [Create your first import format]({% link docs/advanced_topics/5_project_template.md %}).
+The development of a simple example for an import format plug-in can be found in [Create your first import format]({% link docs/getting_started/2_import_format.md %}).

 ## Implementing IImportFormat
 The interface `IImportFormat` represents the import format that should be added as a new format for the Auto Importer via the plug-in.
 Each import format plug-in needs an implementation of the `IImportFormat` interface.
 An instance of the implementation of this interfaces has to be returned in the method `CreateImportFormat` of the class which implements the `IPlugin` interface like in the following example.